Showing Collections: 1 - 30 of 86

 Scope and Contents The Howard - Smith Collection includes manuscript letters and documents dating from 1800 to 1923 which were collected by Lida and Elise Howard-Smith.
 Included are letters of the Charles J. McKinney family (Hawkins County, Tenn.); James Gaines (Sullivan County, Tenn.) and Edmund P. Gaines (a military officer whose correspondence covers the War of 1812 and later conflicts); James T. Gaines (Hawkins County, Tenn.) and his correspondence with Governor Joseph McMinn; Eleanor Spurrier Rand; Eleanor...

 Scope and Contents May 16, 1826, letter from Hu L. White Senate Chamber, to William C. Mynatt, Knoxville.
 ALS 1 p.
 “The Bill to amend the Judicial System of the United States has this moment fallen in the House of Representatives by a majority of ten votes.”

-- Subject: Politics X
+- Subject: Politics and government X